-Here are some of the top Hartford schools offering training, including ONLC Training Centers (88 courses), New Horizons (43 courses), and Tech Talent South (5 courses), and PMT Institute (1 course).
+Here are some of the top Hartford schools offering training, including New Horizons (43 courses), Tech Talent South (5 courses), and PMT Institute (1 course).

 PMT Institute (PMTI) provides in-person and virtual classes in project management, risk management, professional development, and PMI agile.
 PMTI focuses on instructor-led training, collaborative projects, and providing students with resources to pass their exams.